Team X (comics)

 Team X is a fictional black ops team appearing in American comic books published by Marvel Comics.

-Comics
+Publication history

+Team X first appeared in Wolverine #48 (November 1991) and was created by writer Larry Hama and artist Marc Silvestri.
+Initially an unnamed black ops group introduced as part of Wolverine's backstory, it was formally identified as Team X in X-Men #5 (February 1992).

+Fictional team history

 In the Marvel Universe, Team X was a CIA black ops team that operated during the 1960s and was linked to Weapon Plus.
-It was made up of Wolverine, Sabretooth, Mastodon, Maverick, Major Arthur Barrington, Silver Fox, Wildcat, Vole, and Kestrel.
+It was made up of both mutant and highly skilled human agents, including Wolverine, Sabretooth, Mastodon, Maverick, Major Arthur Barrington, Silver Fox, Wildcat, Vole, and Kestrel.